 In the performance of their oversight work, the Director, IOD and oversight staff shall avoid perceived or actual conflicts of interest.
 The Director, IOD shall report any significant impairment to independence and objectivity, including conflicts of interest, for due consideration of the IAOC.

-Notwithstanding the foregoing, where allegations of misconduct concern the staff of IOD, the Director, IOD shall inform and seek the advice of the IAOC on how to proceed.
+Notwithstanding the foregoing, where allegations of misconduct concern the staff of IOD, the Director, IOD shall seek the advice of the IAOC on how to proceed.

-Allegations of misconduct against the Director, IOD shall be reported to the Director General, who shall inform the Chairs of the Coordination Committee and IAOC and may, in consultation with them, decide to refer the matter to an independent external investigative authority.
+Allegations of misconduct against the Director, IOD shall be reported to the Director General, who shall, at the earliest opportunity inform the Chair of the Coordination Committee and seek the advice of the IAOC on how to proceed.
+The IAOC shall conduct or arrange for conducting a preliminary evaluation.
+Based on its results, the Director General shall, with the concurrence of the Chair of the Coordination Committee, close the case or refer the matter for investigation to an independent external investigative entity.
+In case of referral, the IAOC shall provide advice on the Terms of Reference of the investigation and on a suitable investigative entity..

+Allegations of misconduct against WIPO personnel at the Deputy Director General and Assistant Director General levels shall be reported to the Director, IOD, who shall, at the earliest opportunity, inform the Director General and the Chair of the Coordination Committee.

-Allegations of misconduct against the Director General shall be reported by the Director, IOD to the Chair of the General Assembly with a copy to the Chairs of the Coordination Committee and the IAOC.
-The Director, IOD shall seek the advice of the IAOC on how to proceed further.
+Allegations of misconduct against the Director General shall be reported to the Director, IOD, who shall, at the earliest opportunity, inform the Chairs of the General Assembly and of the Coordination Committee and seek the advice of the IAOC on how to proceed.
+Unless advised otherwise by the IAOC, the Director, IOD shall conduct a preliminary evaluation of the allegations.
+Based on its results, the Chair of the General Assembly shall, with the concurrence of the Chair of the Coordination Committee, request the Director, IOD to close the case or to refer the matter for investigation to an independent external investigative entity.
+In case of referral, the IAOC shall provide advice on the Terms of Reference of the investigation and on a suitable investigative entity

+Where the advice of the IAOC is required, such advice shall normally be provided within two weeks, unless the complexity of the matter requires more time.

 F. DUTIES AND MODALITIES OF WORK